You gotta love tasting notes:

 We have on our shelf a Borgogno Barolo Reserva 1998, $133.99 which is drinking beautifully at the moment and offers the lovely siena-tinged red hue which is so indicative of wines from the Nebbiolo grape.
 This Barolo exudes all the characteristics one would expect from a wine of this age – dried rose, a touch of balsamic, tar, and surprisingly still fresh red fruit notes.
 This would be (and was) a great reward for a Summer well-done amid these dropping temperatures of Autumn.

-That wraps up our fist installment of the tasting series.
-Next week we’ll cover the aromas of wine.
+That wraps up our first installment of the tasting series.
+Next week we’ll cover the aromas of the wine.